-Even those companies considered "immaterial" were involved in the standardisation of the process of acquiring the articles of association, powers and details of membership of corporate bodies and extending - where controlled by "material" subsidiaries acting as sub-holding companies - some forms of control, such as the audit of the reporting package and/or local financial statements by the sub-holding company's auditor.
-"Exempt" companies were subject to the forms of supervision consisting of an audit in accordance with local laws and the discharge of obligations towards the Parent Company.
+Similarly, even those companies considered "immaterial" were involved in the standardisation of the control model, entailing the acquisition of the articles of association, powers and details of membership of corporate bodies and extension - where controlled by "material" subsidiaries acting as sub-holding companies - some forms of control, such as the audit of the reporting package and/or local financial statements by the sub-holding company's independent auditor.
+Finally, companies considered "exempt" by law were subject to more indirect forms of supervision, consisting of an audit in accordance with local laws and the discharge of obligations towards the Parent Company.